 The Library Service provides a free home delivery service for Richmond upon Thames residents who, because of age or disability, are unable to get to their local library and do not have anyone who can borrow and return items for them.

 Once you have been enrolled for the service, a member of the library staff will contact you and fill in a detailed questionnaire about your reading tastes and the items you would like to borrow.

-You will then be visited every six weeks at a regular time by a volunteer who will deliver your books, audiobooks, CDs or DVDs.
+You will then be visited every four to six weeks at a regular time by a volunteer who will deliver your books, audiobooks, CDs or DVDs.
 There is no charge for any part of the service.